TezosTaqueria/taqueria/website/README.md

 ### Requirements
 - Yarn v1.2 or later
-- Node.js v16 or later
+- v16.16 or later. (v17.x.x or later is not supported)

 ### Install dependencies and build the Site
 From the project root directory, run: